Georgian wine

 There are two main centers of Qvevri making in Georgia: Western Georgia in Upper Imereti and Kakheti.

 Qvevri-maker is not a usual profession.
-This knowledge is inherited from generation to generation, combining expertise with a mystic intuition.
+Each generation passes down this knowledge, blending expertise with a sense of mystic intuition.

-Qvevri, as Qvevri-makers say, is constructed only in a closed environment where the air is still—not even the slightest breeze.
+Qvevri-makers insist on constructing a Qvevri only in a closed environment where the air remains perfectly still—without even the slightest breeze.
 Furthermore, the temperature must be even.

 In 2013, the ancient Georgian traditional Qvevri wine-making method was granted the status of a UNESCO intangible cultural heritage monument.